tmdict/tmdict/data/content/fgo-material-xiv/charlotte-corday-caster/comment-from-illustrator.en.md

 translation: "Radiant-Hope-469"
 ---

-Since it's Corday in a swimsuit, I drew with the concept of wanting to show skin whenever possible.
-Looking back, I realized that there were quite a few expressions I made that I didn't use, and I wish I had included some more blushing ones.
+Since it’s Corday in a swimsuit, I drew with the concept of wanting to show skin whenever possible.
+Looking back, I realized that there were quite a few expressions I made that I didn’t use, and I wish I had included some more blushing ones.
 (Takao Aotsuki)